 SLFFA launched an international class training academy in November 2006.
 Fully endorsed and supported by its members and all sectors of trade and industry connected to international trade and transportation, it has been named as The Academy of International Trade and Transport (AITT).

-AITT is the training arm of SLFFA and endorsed by the United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP), the International Federation of Freight Forwarders Associations (FIATA) and an Accredited Training School (ATS) of International Air Transport Association (IATA).
+AITT is the training arm of SLFFA and endorsed by the United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP), the International Federation of Freight Forwarders Associations (FIATA), and the Competency-based Training and Assessment (CBTA) of International Air Transport Association (IATA).
 It is also a training institute approved by the Directorate of Merchant Shipping, Ministry of Ports & Aviation.

 The IATA Dangerous Goods Regulations (DGR) is the trusted source to help you prepare, handle or accept dangerous goods shipments by air.
 Recognized by the global airline industry for over 60 years, the DGR is the most complete, up-to-date, and user-friendly reference enabling companies to ensure their shipments are compliant with the latest regulations.
 All parties involved in the shipment of dangerous goods by air can benefit from using the DGR including airlines, freight forwarders, ground handlers, manufacturers, and shippers.